 We fly to Las Vegas.
 The flight time is approximately 10 hours.
 The transfer time is relatively short and depending on traffic should not take much time to reach our hotel where we overnight.

 This morning we make our way to Springdale where we stay for two nights.
 The journey takes about 3hrs, not including the stops we will make along the way.
 En route, we stop at Snow Canyon State Park for lunch which features a canyon carved from the red and white Navajo sandstone in the Red Mountains.

 Springdale is the gateway to Zion National Park where we will discover a labyrinth of narrow canyons, steep walls, and amazing rock formations resembling cathedrals, temples, spires, and altars.
 On arrival, we enjoy an introductory walk beside the Virgin River, which carves its way through the canyon.

-Today we set out to walk the Emerald Pools trail, focussing on the lower and middle pools.
+Today we set out to walk the Emerald Pools trail, focusing on the lower and middle pools.
 All hikes lead to sparkling waterfalls and glistening pools.
 Majestic sights can be seen all along the trails, including views of Lady Mountain, the Great White Throne, Red Arch Mountain, and cliffs in all directions.
 Those who want to visit the upper pool can do so, although this is above grade.